Northstrix/Splashed-Push-Notifications/README.md

 Simple, splashed push notifications created from templates I found on CodePen.

-You can play with them on GitHub pages: https://northstrix.github.io/Splashed-Push-Notifications/
+Test them out at https://northstrix.github.io/Splashed-Push-Notifications/

-or on Codepen:
+Alternatively, you can play with the notifications on Codepen:

 https://codepen.io/Northstrix/pen/eYqjbvW